top of page

 Cardio Drumming.jpg

-At Emmanuel's Breathe Meditation Service we gather for one hour to enter a sacred time -- the "thin place" between the worlds -- and Breathe.
+At the Breathe Meditation Service, we gather for one hour to enter a sacred time -- the "thin place" between the worlds -- and Breathe.
 We listen to sacred scriptures and poetry from many traditions, we chant, and we sit in silence

 as we open ourselves to the Great Mystery.